 I wish to state that his mummy or remains may never be found in Egypt.
 It is more likely in Ethiopia , Lamu island or even Mt.
 Kenya.
 When Akhenaten disappeared from Egypt around in the 1300s BC, a young boy took over the throne.
 For a nine year old to take a throne without an elaborate burial of his predecessor is an indication that the man fled alive.

 Below is a list of the months in Coptic, which is close to the language spoken in the New Kingdom.

 Thout, Paopi, Hathor, Koiyak, Tobi, Msehir, Paremhat, Paremoude, Pashons, Paoni, Epip, Mesore.

 Note the month of Mesore and ponder the following:

 Machozi - (tears) – Kiswahili

-Did something that could cause mysery and tears happen in the month of Mesore in ancient Egypt?
+Did something that could caused misery and tears happen in the month of Mesore in ancient Egypt?
 I think so.
-That event was the departure of Akhenaten from Egypt causing the displacement of many of his followers.
+After Akhenaten’s departure from Egypt, his name was hacked from the monuments and the Pharaoh who ruled after Tutankhamen and Aye removed Akhenaten from the King list.
+This horrible Pharaoh was Horemhab.
+The departure of Akhenaten from Egypt caused the displacement of many of his followers.
 If there were people ready to hack his name from monuments, they would definitely have harmed his followers.